paulflakstad/opencms-module-customwidgets/README.md

-# OpenCms module: Custom widgets (no.npolar.opencms.widgets)
+# OpenCms module: Custom widgets

-OpenCms module that currently contains one custom widget; The **string suggest widget**.
+This module currently contains 1 custom widget; The **string suggest widget**.

-The StringSuggestWidget is an OpenCms input widget that adds a suggest/autocomplete feature for string input fields.
+The string suggest widget is an OpenCms input widget that adds a suggest/autocomplete feature for string input fields.
 (Intended for structured content elements of type OpenCmsString.)

 Based on [jQuery UI's Autocomplete widget](http://jqueryui.com/autocomplete/) and also leveraging a little [underscore.js](http://underscorejs.org/).

+The widget can also be used standalone, outside of OpenCms.

 **(C) Paul-Inge Flakstad / Norwegian Polar Institute.
 This work is free.
 You can redistribute it and/or modify it, under the terms of the [WTFPL license version 2](http://www.wtfpl.net/).**